benjamintillett/rock_paper_scissors_js/Readme.md

 ![Screenshot of game](screenshot.png)

-An one page rock paper scissors built with Jquery javascript with a sinatra backend.
+An one page rock paper scissors built with Jquery, Javascript and a sinatra backend.
 Served as a introduction to OOP and TTD in javascript

 [Click here](https://bens-rps.herokuapp.com/) to check it out on heroku